Juanpa8830/react-capstone-metrix/README.md

 ### Key Features <a name="key-features"></a>

-- *Add some more detailed information for each cuntry*
+- *Added detailed information for each cuntry*